Deep reinforcement learning for process design: Review and perspective: Introduction

-Computer-aid process design (CAPD) is widely used in process systems engineering (PSE) for conceptual process design~\supercite{Umeda1983_Computeraidedprocess, Dimian2008_Chemicalprocessdesign}.
-Particularly, derivative-based optimization algorithms are already available in commercial process simulation software to determine optimal design and operating variables.
-To determine optimal process structures, superstructure optimization methods are the de facto state of the art, where possible process alternatives are modeled and subsequently selected by mixed-integer optimization methods~\supercite{Yee1990_Simultaneousoptimizationmodels, Mencarelli2020_reviewsuperstructureoptimization}.
-While superstructure methods have been very successful in PSE, they also have a number of shortcomings that limit industrial applications~\supercite{Mitsos2018_Challengesprocessoptimization}, including (manual) setup of all process alternatives, the need to implement process models in an optimization environment, and the difficulties of solving resulting mixed-integer nonlinear optimization problems (MINLPs).
-Also, artificial intelligence (AI) methods have been proposed for conceptual process design in the past~\supercite{Venkatasubramanian2018_promiseartificialintelligence, Lee2018_MachinelearningOverview, Schweidtmann2021_MachineLearningChemical}.
-For example, expert systems were already proposed in the 1970s~\supercite{Siirola1971_ComputerAidedSynthesis, Mahalec1977_Proceduresinitialdesign}.
-However, these heuristic-based systems were difficult to maintain and extend.
-Also, recent generative modeling approaches for process design require large training data~\supercite{Vogel2023_Learningflowsheetsgenerative, Oeing2021_MachineLearningBased} and are not the focus of this review.
+Computer-aid process design (CAPD) is widely used in process systems engineering (PSE) for conceptual process design~\cite{Umeda1983_Computeraidedprocess, Dimian2008_Chemicalprocessdesign}, which can be classified into three methodologies as illustrated in Figure~\ref{fig:PD_methods}: (i) heuristic-based methods; (ii) optimization-based methods; and (iii) the emerging field of generative artificial intelligence (AI).
+Heuristic-based methods rely on a set of rules derived from experience, insights, and engineering knowledge, making them the most commonly used approaches due to their ease of application.
+Optimization-based approaches are commonly used to identify optimal design and operating variables for given process structures.
+Particularly, derivative-based optimization algorithms are already available in commercial process simulation software to determine those.
+To determine optimal process structures, superstructure-based methods are the de facto state of the art, where possible process alternatives are modeled and subsequently solved by mixed-integer nonlinear optimization (MINLP) methods~\cite{Yee1990_Simultaneousoptimizationmodels, Mencarelli2020_reviewsuperstructureoptimization}.
+Within this paradigm, two solver types are typically utilized: deterministic (e.g., branch and bound algorithms like BARON or MAiNGO), and stochastic solvers (e.g., genetic algorithms).
+While superstructure methods have been very successful in PSE, they also have many shortcomings that limit industrial applications~\cite{Mitsos2018_Challengesprocessoptimization}, including (manual) setup of all process alternatives, the need to implement process models in an optimization environment, and the difficulties of solving resulting MINLPs.
+Superstructure-free methods dispense the need for predefined superstructures.
+For example, evolutionary algorithms, typically adopt a two-level decomposition approach~\cite{Mencarelli2020_reviewsuperstructureoptimization}.
+First, they generate alternative flowsheets which are then evaluated through an optimization algorithm.
+Finally, a few very recent works proposed the use of generative AI methods for the generation of process structures~\cite{Hirtreiter2023_automaticgenerationcontrol, nabil2022generative}.
+However, those works require large training data and are not the focus of this review.